jdart/Spex/README.md

 ### addScript

-Use of this helper is not required, you can work directly with AIOM+ is you want.
+Use of this helper is not required, you can work directly with AIOM+ if you want.

 This function adds a JavaScript file to the page.
 Spex assumes you want your script tags just before the `</body>` tag.
 You can add javascript files one at a time like the example code below.